 When technology makes it easy to abuse the rights of others, it may be tempting to engage in such behavior.
 Resist the temptation and use only legal downloading sites.
 As an alternative to illegal downloading, there are now many online sources that provide free and fee-based legal access (i.e. Amazon, Netflix, Hulu, etc.).

-Responsibility for all information transmitted via the networks at USI lies with the user or the information provider.
+Responsibility for all information transmitted via the Computer Networks at USI lies with the user or the information provider.

-Neither USI nor the IT Department make any warranty, expressed or implied, concerning the accuracy or fitness for any purpose of any information distributed by the network.
+Neither USI nor the IT Department make any warranty, expressed or implied, concerning the accuracy or fitness for any purpose of any information distributed by the Computer Network.
 Such warranties may or may not be expressed by information providers.
-Programs provided for use on the network have been tested for proper network functionality; however, the IT Department cannot guarantee their suitability for any specific user's purposes.
+Programs provided for use on the Computer Network have been tested for proper Computer Network functionality; however, the IT Department cannot guarantee their suitability for any specific user's purposes.

 Abuse or misuse of computing resources may not only be a violation of this policy, but also may violate criminal statutes.
-Therefore, the University will take appropriate action in response to user abuse or misuse, of computing services.
+Therefore, the University will take appropriate action in response to user abuse or misuse, of Computer Networks or Computer Systems.
 The University may refer enforcement issues to the appropriate dean, administrator, or the IT Advisory Committee.

 When instances of improper use are identified, the University will investigate and may take action to prevent further occurrence.